6 Ways To Prevent Catching COVID-19 Coronavirus

 Sure, it’s dirty and annoying work, especially when you do it each day.
 But doing so is one of the best ways to protect yourself.

-But if you aren’t sick or aren’t taking care of someone who is sick, the CDC asks you to avoid buying one because many areas are experiencing a face mask shortage.
+The CDC also asks you not to buy medical masks meant for healthcare workers, because many areas are experiencing a shortage.
 The masks need to be reserved for healthcare workers who need them the most.

-If you need a face mask and cannot find one, the CDC recommends using a scarf or bandana as a last ditch alternative.
+If you need a cloth face mask and cannot find one, you can use a scarf or bandana as an alternative.